 - Let the finish dry for a couple of days before using the chair.

-- After a year or two, you'll want to re-coat the chairs to keep them looking good.
+- After a year or two, plan to re-coat the chairs to keep them looking good.